Virginia hit-and-run accident attorneys

 If someone is injured in a traffic accident, the person who caused the accident (and their insurance company) is typically liable for the cost of any injuries.
 However, when an at-fault driver flees the scene, the injured victim faces unique challenges when trying to recover money for medical expenses and property loss.

-If you or a loved one is injured by a hit-and-run driver, you should contact an experienced personal injury lawyer right away.
+If you or a loved one is injured by a hit-and-run driver in Gloucester, you should contact an experienced personal injury lawyer right away.
 The sooner we can investigate what happened, the better for you.

 Our legal team at GibsonSingleton Virginia Injury Attorneys is dedicated to preventing accidents from happening through community education.
 But when an accident occurs, we consider it a calling to help injury victims.
 Call us for a free case evaluation at (804) 413-6777.
 There’s no obligation, and you’ll at least find out all your options.